 Assistant Professors must demonstrate that they have the potential for a successful career in academia.
 Teaching and advising effectiveness or competence in the primary assignment must be established commensurate with experience.
 The Assistant Professor teaches assigned courses or performs assigned duties, shows sound professional judgment, performs advising duties (if assigned), and performs professional responsibilities in a competent manner.
 Assistant Professors must demonstrate that they are beginning to build the foundation for a record of continued scholarship, research, or other creative activities.
-Tangible scholarly products such as refereed publications; regional or national conference presentations, exhibits, or performances; and/or successful internal or external grant awards must be part of this foundation.
+Tangible scholarly products such as refereed publications; regional or national conference presentations, exhibits, or performances; and/or successful internal or external grant awards (including evidence of a record of submitting grant applications that align with the faculty member's chosen scholarly plan and, when possible, receiving feedback) must be part of this foundation.
 Assistant Professors are expected to perform service primarily at the departmental level in a competent and professional manner, though service at other levels (college or university) may be appropriate.